oneping-1/at_bat/readme.md

 - [X] get_delta_monte() not returning right sign?
 - [X] Refactor, move get_total_favored_runs() into class.
 Add instance variable of list of missed calls.
 Maybe another class.
 Easier to print (not entirely tested)
 - [X] Make strength_of_schedule.py return class and then have seperate function print (not entirely tested)
+- [X] Create some kind of graphic to show pitch location